a740g/Bin2Data/README.md

 ### 1. Build from source

-1. Clone this repository: `git clone https://github.com/a740g/Bin2Data.git`
+1. Clone this repository: `git clone --recurse-submodules https://github.com/a740g/Bin2Data.git`
 2. Change into the directory: `cd Bin2Data`
-3. Initialize and update the submodules: `git submodule update --init --recursive`
-4. Open `Bin2Data.bas` in the QB64-PE IDE and press `F5` to compile it.
+3. Open `Bin2Data.bas` in the QB64-PE IDE and press `F5` to compile it.

 ### 2. Command-Line Usage